idrees05/idrees05.github.io/README.md

 - Make the portfolio more responsive to different screen sizes.
 - Add a blog section to share insights and experiences.
 - Complete and add new projects

+## Updates made

+- Added an email form using and external party "Getform"
+- Styalised it to match the page
+- Added a button in the first section to take you to the form